AIS Performance Research - Frequently asked questions

 A. Yes and no. Much of our research is conducted to give Australian athletes an edge over their international opponents.
 To make those results public would nullify any advantage to our (Australian) athletes.
 However, when the advantage of such research has run its course, the scientists will release to outcomes into the public domain usually via publication in peer reviewed journals.

 Conversely, research that is not designed to give our athletes an edge is released into public domain immediately following its completion.
-To access these its best to browse the NSIC Catalogue.
-The National Sport Information Centre may also be able, for a fee, to supply copies of research documents or direct you to other literature.
+To access these its best to browse the Catalogue of Australian Sport Sector Library Collections.
+The Clearinghouse for Sport may also be able, for a fee, to supply copies of research documents or direct you to other literature.

 Q. Can I participate in an AIS study as an athlete, coach, scientist?